baoskee/Seisir/README.md

 # Seisir
 Tree Hacks Project

-Code for the arduino component of Seisir
+Code for the arduino component of Seisir.